Worklytics/psoxy/README.md

     considering the 'scope' in which the identifier appears; and will be base64-urlencoded plain strings, rather than nested JSON.

-### v0.3 - beta

-This is the previous recommended release
- - a `v0.3` branch is available on GitHub; this will get fixes/non-breaking changes as they're available.
- - tagged releases will be provided for anyone who wants a fixed version; latest is `v0.3.0-beta.6`

 ## Supported Data Sources
-As of May 2022, the following sources can be connected to Worklytics via psoxy:
+As of September 2022, the following sources can be connected to Worklytics via psoxy:

   * Asana
   * Google Workspace